 The morning public entry visits take place daily at 11:00am and last for 1 hour.
 You are asked to arrive by around 10:30am to pay the entry fee and be assured entry.
 You must also be sure to follow the protocols set for ensuring a safe visit.

 Note that the 5pm visits for donors/adopters/foster parents were stopped due to the COVID-19 pandemic starting in March 2020.
-No date has been announced for when these visiting times will resume.
+No date has been announced for when or if these visiting times will resume.

 Visitors must make advanced bookings (at least 48 hours in advance is advised) and pay a donation on the day of the visit.
-The minimum donation for entry is currently 1,500 Ksh or $15 USD per person 12 years and above, and Ksh 500 Ksh or $5 for children under 12 years of age.
+The minimum donation for entry is currently 1,500 Ksh or $15 USD per person 12 years and above (this will change to $20 in June 2023), and Ksh 500 Ksh or $5 for children under 12 years of age.
 This is collected upon entry in either cash or via Mpesa (bring CASH, credit or debit cards will not be accepted!).
 You can see guidelines and make online bookings here.

-During our last visit in 2022, several people were turned away for not booking in advance, not having cash to make payment, not having face masks (as required during our visit), or showing up late.
-Please be sure to book in advance of your visit, read the guidelines, bring cash, and arrive early.
+During our last visit in 2022, several people were turned away for not booking in advance, not having cash to make payment, not having face masks (as required during our visit at that time), or showing up late.
+Please be sure to book in advance of your visit, read the guidelines, bring the correct cash, and arrive early.

 Many people visit the Elephant Orphanage in Nairobi as part of a tour or with a driver.
 There are a lot of half day and full day tours that include a visit here, and you can check out tour options here.
 It is easy to combine a visit to the Elephant Orphanage with other places in western Nairobi including the Giraffe Centre, Bomas of Kenya, Nairobi National Park, or the Karen Blixen Museum.